Skip to content

 Datum B: the locating feature

-Choose a feature that constrains the part in the remaining directions — typically a locating hole or an edge.
-For a bolt-pattern bracket, datum B is often the primary locating hole (the one with the tightest position tolerance).
-Datum B removes 2 more degrees of freedom.
+Choose a feature that constrains the part in the remaining directions after datum A — typically a locating hole, bore, pin, or edge that matches how the part is located in assembly or fixturing.
+For a bolt-pattern bracket, datum B is often the secondary locating hole or edge that establishes side-to-side location.
+In the standard 3-2-1 model, datum B removes 2 more degrees of freedom.

 3